TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Setup/SetupIde.rst

 Coding Guidelines
 -----------------

-There is an .editorconfig file in the TYPO3 core repository.
+There is an :file:`.editorconfig`` file in the TYPO3 core repository.
 See https://editorconfig.org/ for more information.

 Please note that the rules in :file:`.editorconfig` are very minimal.
 So, additionally,